gentsk77/EECS491/Assignments/A1/EECS491-A1-yxs626/EECS491-A1-yxs626.md

 ## 6.2
 **Continuous inference problem**

+We have covered quite a few conjugate priors in the previous part of this assignment, yet we haven't covered the normal distribution so far.
+The primary idea of this experiment is to play around with normal distribution and its conjugate prior where sampling is needed (although sampling is not performed in this experiment, I used arbitrary parameters instead).
+I will further improve this model in our future assignments (if plausible) with concrete sampling.

   Vanderwal, a friend of mine, took care of Huhu for me over the past winter break when I wasn't home.
 To ensure that our cats were not trying to kill each other when he's not home, he installed a petcam in his living room to spy on the kittens.
 Vanderwal left the petcam on no matter he's home or not so I can also take a look at Huhu when I miss him.
   One major function of the petcam is to spy on motions: when the kittens are chasing around, my iPhone app will send me a notification, so that I could know there was a fight going on.
 In order to model the probability of kitten fight, let's have two more **independent** variables based on my observation along with the probability I'd like to model as below: